Autodesk-Forge/Data_Exchange_Samples/2.Access_Data/README.md

     "traversedLevels": 1,
     ...
 }
 ```

-The `topology` part will include the information on `nodes` (assets) related to starting asset, as well as the `edges` (relationships) in which the starting assets is part of.
+The `topology` part includes the information on `nodes` (assets) related to a starting asset, as well as the `edges` (relationships) which the starting assets are a part of.
-The body response will also include in the field `relationships` and `assets` the entities themselves, so it saves time in further retrieving the involved enteties.
+The body response also includes the entities themselves in the fields `relationships` and `assets`, so it saves time in further retrieving the involved entities.

-In this case, the result is not very big, but it also can end up having dozens of assets and even more relationships (bidirectional relationships are represented by two relationships with oposite direction).
-Thus, to norrow down the results, the closure queries supports `assetFilters ` and `relationshipFilters ` which helps limiting the results to assets and relationships respecting filtering criteria.
+In this case, the result is not significantly big, but it also can end up having dozens of assets and even more relationships (bi-directional relationships are represented by two relationships with opposite directions).
+Thus, to narrow down the results, the closure queries support `assetFilters` and `relationshipFilters` which helps limiting the results to assets and relationships respecting the filtering criteria.

 TODO: DEVELOP THIS PART WHEN CLOSURE QUERIES WILL BE FINISHED.
-	CURRENT STATE THROWS FOLLOWING ERRORS:
+	CURRENT STATE THROWS THE FOLLOWING ERRORS:

 			- "The maximum number of assets that can be supplied is 1”, but "startAssets": [] is an array.
 			- "The maximum number of asset filters that can be applied is 0"